alalh100/Dynamically-Modifying-ML-Programs-for-Automated-Machine-Learning/README.md

 using CIFAR-10 (Krizhevsky, 2009) dataset, which was used in the original TensorFlow project on CNN (Abadi et al., 2019).

-- PyGlove: My implementation of the PyGlove library
+- **PyGlove**: My implementation of the PyGlove library
-- cnn: the main project file.
+- **cnn**: the main project file.
 It is a modified version of CNN tensorflow project using PyGlove

 **References:**